gayeongpark/gayeongpark.github.io/_posts/2024-09-10-DISTRIBUTION-SYSTEMS.md

 This system is a technology designed for indoor environmental comfort that provides temperature control, humidity management, and airflow regulation.

 - Temperature Control is a significant consideration as computer networks and data centers house electronic equipment that generates heat.
-Most networking equipment has failsafes designed to power off if it gets too hot to prevent any damage from occurring on that system.
+Most networking equipment has fail-safes designed to power off if it gets too hot to prevent any damage from occurring on that system.

 Maintain a steady temperature of 68-77°F or 20-25°C Maintain a relative humidity level of 40 to 60%